epintos/mate-usd-stable-coin/README.md

 - Collateral: wETH and wBTC.
 - Users need to be 200% overcollateralized.
 - Liquidators get 10% bonus.
+- Known issues:
-- Known issue: If collateral/USD prices drops quickly, engine wouldn't be able to pay liquidators and system breaks.
+   - If collateral/USD prices drops quickly, engine wouldn't be able to pay liquidators and system breaks.
+   - If Chainlink network is down, the system is unusable.

 ## Usage